yuseirf/standom/README.md

 ## About Project(2-3 lines)

-Standom is IP content-driven community of fans and creators, which will create more enthusiasm globally for IP content (such as manga and anime) with Web3.
+Standom is IP content-driven community of fans and creators, which will create more enthusiasm globally for IP contents (such as manga and anime) with Web3.

 ## the problem it is solving